Please link this guide if you use it as a reference for your own content. Unofficial translations must also link to the original.

 Neuvillette can act as an on-field Hydro applier in Hyperbloom teams, generating Dendro Cores for an Electro unit to trigger Hyperbloom.
 Since he does not deal reaction damage, Neuvillette keeps his regular build and contributes respectable personal damage instead.
 His AoE Charged Attacks also help balance out the team’s otherwise more single-target nature.

 As Neuvillette lacks off-field Hydro application, he should be played with Dendro and Electro units who can apply their Elements from off-field.
 Note that while there may be some downtime in Hydro application, this is minor and does not make a second Hydro unit necessary.
+However, a second Hydro can still be a great pick for Hydro Resonance, other buffs and utility, and increased Lunar-Charged uptime in teams where Ineffa is the Electro trigger.

 Notable Teammates